opendevices/iot.apps/doc/od-iot-install-raspbian-linux-gui.md

 [see MacOS users version](https://github.com/opendevices/iot.apps/blob/master/doc/)

-This guide will show you step by step, a straightforward process how to install a Raspbian OS  on Raspberry Pi 2.
+This guide will show you step by step, a straightforward process how to install a Raspbian OS  on Raspberry Pi 2 for Linux GUI users.
 This method also work for all the different models of Raspberry Pi (A, B, B+, 2)

 To succeed this installation , we need some equipment and software.